AbdelrahmanBl/code-link-booster/README.md

 ## Select Box Options
 You can get options for select box from 3 different types.
 ### 1- Table Options
-You can select data from a table by entering these parameters:
+You can select the data from a table by entering these parameters:
 - [x] 1st the select query builder.
 - [ ] 2nd the column name for option's label.
 - [ ] 3rd the column name for option's value.